Ramsey, Anoka County • Daily or annual park pass needed

 All of the trails here—aside from the horse trails—are paved and multi-use.
 They weave through mostly woods, but also through some stretches of restored prairie.
 You’ll walk or run along the Rum River in places, too.

-There’s no mileage listed on the Park website or the PDF map.
-But based on the pedometer I keep in my pocket, we walked about 4 miles in all.
+The mileage listed on the Park’s PDF map is in segments, so you can do the math if you want!
+Based on the pedometer I keep in my pocket, we walked about 4 miles in all (keeping to the paved trails).
 Very nice for an hour’s walk.
+If you hiked the horse trails you’d probably add twice that distance.

 We visited on a Wednesday in September, so there were only a handful of others using the trails and no paddlers on the Rum.
 But in the summer months and on weekends, the Rum River Water Trail gets plenty of use, as do the paved trails.